Ada-Developers-Academy/core-unit-3/tests/testing-in-node.md

 We have also included `jest` as a dependency.
 This is our testing framework.

-To install these dependencies, run the following command in the project home directory:
+To install these dependencies, we run the following command in the project home directory:

 ```bash
 $ npm install